 Healthy Sweet Potato Muffins

-Grab your leftovers and make these easy, healthy muffins ASAP.
+Grab your leftovers and make these easy, veggie muffins ASAP.
 Still, even if your kids aren’t fan of the orange vegetable, you’ll have no problem getting them to try these.
-They are soft, slightly sweet, fiber packed snack that will quickly become your go to.
+They are soft, slightly sweet,

 If you love this recipe please give it 5 stars!
 It helps more people find this awesome recipe.